AsBuiltReport/AsBuiltReport.Veeam.VB365/README.md

 </p>
 <!-- ********** DO NOT EDIT THESE LINKS ********** -->

+> [!WARNING]
+> I recently made the decision to not apply to the Veeam Vanguard program which was one of the main reasons for developing and maintaining this project.
+For this reason I will not be maintaining or updating this report.
+At this time until someone is identified to maintain the project, this report will be frozen in terms of new capabilities.

 # Veeam VB365 As Built Report

 Veeam VB365 As Built Report is a PowerShell module which works in conjunction with [AsBuiltReport.Core](https://github.com/AsBuiltReport/AsBuiltReport.Core).